rosab0506/smart-contract/README.md

-# StarkMinds-SmartContracts
+# StellarMinds-SmartContracts

-StarkMinds-SmartContracts is the dedicated repository for all Stellar smart contracts powering StarkMinds—a pioneering blockchain education platform built on Stellar.
+StellarMinds-SmartContracts is the dedicated repository for all Stellar smart contracts powering StarkMinds—a pioneering blockchain education platform built on Stellar.
 Developed using Soroban, these smart contracts handle on-chain interactions such as course credentialing, token management, and secure data validation.

 ## Features